tstana/cubes-fw/msp/simulator/README.md

-# MSP Simulator config file
+# MSP Simulator Configuration File

 The software running on the OBC simulator is set up through the config file in this folder.